plutonheaven/prx-practical-lab/instructions/chapter_1_spp.md

 uv run pytest tests/test_chapter1.py::test_cov_mat_elevation
 ```

-## 4.🏅Compete in the 2025 positioning challenge
+## 4.🏅Compete in the 2025 positioning leaderboard
 Save your best solution in the folder `results/SPP.feather` using the function  `pd.DataFrame.to_feather` and add this file to your online repository.
 It will be evaluated and ranked against the other student teams' solutions.

 You can use the following line to save your results dataframe in `feather` format: